dotnet/docs/docs/core/diagnostics/diagnostic-libraries.md

 - Runs the application.

 > [!IMPORTANT]
-> The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.ResourceUtilizationHealthCheckOptions?displayProperty=fullName> package assumes that the consumer will register logging providers with the `Microsoft.Extensions.Logging` package.
-If you don't register logging, the call to `AddResourceMonitoring` will throw an exception.
+> The `Microsoft.Extensions.Diagnostics.HealthChecks.ResourceUtilization` library assumes that the consumer will register the dependent call to <xref:Microsoft.Extensions.Diagnostics.ResourceMonitoring.ResourceMonitoringExtensions.AddResourceMonitoring%2A>.
+If you don't register this, when resolving the `HealthCheckService` an exception is thrown.

 ## Kubernetes probes